Greg Salas: St. Louis Rams

 Salas was selected by the St. Louis Rams with the 112th pick in the 2011 NFL draft.
 On July 29, 2011, Salas signed a four-year contract with the Rams that included a $451,000 signing bonus.

 New England Patriots

 On September 1, 2012, Salas was acquired by the New England Patriots for a 2015 draft pick.
-Salas was released by the Patriots on September 18, 2012, but re-signed to the team's practice squad two days later.
+He was released by the Patriots on September 18, 2012, but re-signed to the team's practice squad two days later.
 On November 17, 2012, Salas was called up to the active roster of the Patriots after veteran Deion Branch was waived.

-On November 22, 2012, he was released.
+Five days later on November 22, he was released.
 He was expected to be signed to the practice squad, but was claimed off of waivers by the Eagles.

 Philadelphia Eagles

 On November 23, 2012, he was claimed off waivers by the Eagles.
 The Eagles cut WR Mardy Gilyard to clear a roster spot for Salas.
 He was released on August 31, 2013, and was consequently signed to the Eagles practice squad.